Sanda Rašković Ivić

-In October 2017 she joined newly formed Vuk Jeremić's centre-right People's Party.

 Biography

 She is a daughter of doctors Jovan Rašković and Tanja Stipišić.
-She is of paternal Croatian Serb descent, and maternal Croat and Italian descent.
+She is of paternal Serb descent, and maternal Croat and Italian descent.
+Her maternal grandmother was from Trieste.
 She finished primary and high school in Šibenik and the School of Medicine of the University of Zagreb in 1980.
 She passed her examination for psychiatrist in 1986.
 Sanda is the author of many technical papers of psychiatry and psychotherapy.